-- The draft should contain the following: - (a) Indication of sponsor(s) - (b) Title of draft resolution - (c) Body that is expected to adopt: the Commission, or the ECOSOC, or the GA; - (d) Item of the agenda to which the subject refers to. - Preamble and operative paragraphs (see annex). - If a proposal is submitted in two language versions (e.g. Spanish and English), the sponsor should indicate which is the original version on which the translation will be based. - The draft resolution should be submitted in an electronic Word version as well.

-- Once a proposal is officially submitted to the Secretariat, it will be sent for editing and translation. - The edited and translated proposal will be officially issued as L. document (E/CN.7/year/L.# or E/CN.15/year/L.#), which means in-session document and limited distribution. - Should the main sponsor delegation wish to amend an already distributed draft resolution, the electronic edited version should be requested from the Secretariat.
-Changes need to be clearly indicated by using track-changes mode.
+- Indication of sponsor(s) - Title of draft resolution - Body that is supposed to adopt: the Commission, or the ECOSOC, or the GA - Item of the agenda to which the subject refers to - Preambular paragraphs and operative paragraphs (see annex) - If a proposal is submitted in two language versions (e.g. Spanish and English), sponsor to indicate which is the original version on which the translation will be based. - Electronic word version needed - Once a proposal is officially submitted to the Secretariat, it will be sent for editing and translation - The edited and translated proposal will be officially issued as L. document (E/CN.7/year/L.# or E/CN.15/year/L.#), which means in-session document and limited distribution. - Should the main sponsor delegation wish to amend an already distributed draft resolution, it should request the electronic edited version from the Secretariat.
+Changes need to be clearly indicated by using track mode.